SPAAM-community/wss-summer-school/docs/2022/README.md

 - **Lecture** Introduction to Metagenomics: _Christina Warinner_
   - What are the questions tackled in metagenomics?
 What are the challenges?
-- **Practical** Introduction to R and the tidyverse / Introduction to Python and Pandas: _Clemens Schmid and Nikolay Oskolkov_ / _Maxime Borry_
+- **Practical** Introduction to R and the tidyverse / Introduction to Python and Pandas: _Clemens Schmid and Nikolay Oskolkov_ / _Maxime Borry and Alex Hübner_
   - How to read/write files and run statistical analyses?
 How to make figures with ggplot2/plotnine
   - (Note: Parallel sessions partcipants can choose which to attend based on their prior experience)
 - **Practical** Taxonomic Profiling, OTU Tables and Visualisation: _Maxime Borry and Irina Velsko_